 And what, monks, is the result of dukkha?

-Here, monks, one person, overwhelmed by dukkha, with a mind seized by it, grieves, becomes weary, laments, beats the breast, weeps, and falls into confusion.
+Here, monks, one person, overwhelmed by dukkha, with a mind seized by it, grieves, becomes weary, laments, beats the chest, weeps, and falls into confusion.
 Another, overwhelmed by dukkha, seeks outside: ‘Who knows a way to end this dukkha?’
 I say that dukkha results either in confusion or in searching.”

 - Dukkha produces two possible outcomes: delusion and collapse, or spiritual inquiry.
 Dukkha becomes either bondage or awakening.